 Excellent teaching and support

-We have been ranked first for our teaching among mainstream English university Law Schools in the latest National Student Survey 2016, and third overall with a 97 per cent satisfaction rating.
 We are committed to innovative & intellectually stimulating teaching.
 Our teaching groups are small and we offer a wide range and variety of modules.
 We provide excellent academic and pastoral support for students through our advisee and pastoral care systems.
 The results of the Research Excellence Framework (2014) rank the School of Law 21st in the country ahead of most of our competitors (Times Higher Education).
 Over 70 per cent of research within our School is ranked world-leading or internationally excellent.

 Law in Practice